-In order to market and sell any of our approved drug products, we will be required to build our marketing and sales capabilities.
+In order to market and sell any of our drug products, if and when approved, we will be required to build our marketing and sales capabilities.
 We cannot assure you that we will be successful in doing so or be able to do so in a cost-effective manner.
-In addition, we may enter into collaboration arrangements with third parties to market our drug products outside of the United States.
+In addition, we may enter into collaboration arrangements with third parties to market our drug products.
 We may face significant competition for collaborators.
 In addition, collaboration arrangements may be time-consuming to negotiate and document.
-We cannot assure you that we will be able to negotiate collaborations for the marketing and sales of our drug products outside of the United States on acceptable terms, or at all.
-Even if we do enter into such collaborators are unable to successfully commercialize our drug products whether in the United States or elsewhere, our business and results of operations may be materially and adversely affected.
+We cannot assure you that we will be able to negotiate collaborations for the marketing and sales of our drug products on acceptable terms, or at all.
+Even if we do enter into such collaborations, we cannot assure you that our collaborators will be successful in commercializing our products.
+If we or our collaborators are unable to successfully commercialize our drug products whether in the United States or elsewhere, our business and results of operations may be materially and adversely affected.